 The Gateway Corridor represents entryways to urban, suburban and rural areas.
 It links corporate campuses, educational institutions, commercial centers, and recreational destinations.
 Itís the door to and from Minnesota and Wisconsinís diverse communities.
+Gateway describes the corridor between St. Paul and Woodbury.
+The Gateway Corridor Commission is comprised of elected officials and community people representing the geographical area.
+Gold Line is the name of the bus rapid transit service proposed for the corridor.
+The name, Gold Line, was selected by Metro Transit in 2014.

 Yes.
 In a 2013 survey of Washington County residents, ease of travel by public transit was cited as a greater problem than taxes or foreclosed properties.
 A statewide survey indicates nearly 80% of Minnesotans agree the state would benefit from an expanded and improved public transit system.
 Source: Minneapolis Regional and St. Paul Area Chambers of Commerce.